-Assistant Professor of Public Policy and Education, Dept. of Leadership, Policy & Organizations
+Patricia and Rodes Hart Professor of Public Policy and Education, Department of Leadership, Policy, and Organizations

-Professor Grissom's research uses large data sets and draws on the perspectives of political science, public administration, and economics to study the governance of K-12 education, including both its management and political dimensions.
-He is particularly interested in identifying the impacts of school and district leaders on teacher and student outcomes and has published work on principal performance, school board decision-making, teachers’ unions and collective bargaining.
-He has also published a stream of articles on the implications of the race and gender composition of the public education workforce—and the public bureaucracy more generally—for the distribution of resources and outcomes.
-His work has appeared in such outlets as American Educational Research Journal, American Journal of Education, Educational Evaluation and Policy Analysis, Journal of Policy Analysis and Management, Journal of Politics, Journal of Public Administration Research and Theory, Public Administration Review, and Teachers College Record.
+Professor Grissom's research uses large data sets and draws on the perspectives of political science, public administration, and economics to study the governance of K-12 education, including both its leadership/management and political dimensions.
+He is particularly interested in identifying the impacts of school and district leaders on teacher and student outcomes and has conducted research on principal effectiveness, human capital decision-making in schools, school board governance, and turnover among teachers, principals, and superintendents.
+He has also published a stream of articles on the implications of the race and gender composition of the public education workforce and the public bureaucracy more generally for the distribution of resources and outcomes among diverse groups.
+His work has appeared in such outlets as American Educational Research Journal, Educational Evaluation and Policy Analysis, Educational Researcher, Education Finance and Policy, Journal of Policy Analysis and Management, Journal of Politics, Journal of Public Administration Research and Theory, Public Administration Review, and Teachers College Record.